 Many women diagnosed with GDM will meet and work with a nutritionist or dietician for the duration of their pregnancies (in fact, we highly recommend it).

 *See here for a list of recommended books on food/nutrition/diabetes/diet culture.

-Regarding your diet, let’s talk basics.
+Regarding diet, let’s talk basics.
 None of this is even unique to GDM; it’s just how everyone should be eating.
 Unfortunately, this is a national issue.
-In the land of plenty, childhood obesity is a devastating social problem, and it’s still trending upwards for people in all socioeconomic categories.
+In the land of plenty, childhood obesity is a devastating social problem, and it’s still trending upward for people in all socioeconomic categories.
 So is diabetes.

 Houston, we have a problem

 There are multiple factors contributing to this crisis.

 Americans, on average, work more hours than any others in the world.
 When we work more, we cook less.
 On top of that, many of us parents have stopped teaching our kids to cook.

 Furthermore, those who don’t earn much find their dollar goes much farther on fast food, cheap carbs, and unhealthy oils.
 And thanks to farming subsidies, the market is flooded with products made from the highly subsidized crops (corn, wheat and soybeans), including sweeteners in the form of high-fructose corn syrup (HFCS), fats in the form of hydrogenated fats made from soybeans, and feed for cattle and pigs.
 This flood, in turn, drives down the prices of fattening fare such as prepackaged snacks, ready-to-eat meals, fast food, corn-fed beef and pork, and soft drinks.